-So stop thinking of "grains" or "carbs" and start thinking of healthy fiber.
+So stop thinking in terms of "grains" or "carbs" and start thinking of healthy fiber.
 The right fiber sources provide your body with energy and feed lean muscle mass while keeping you full all day.
-In addition to filling fiber, some of the best foods that melt belly fat include beans, lentils, oats, quinoa, and brown rice contain magnesium and chromium—two incredibly nutrients that combat cortisol (a stress hormone that directs fat to be stored around the waist) and keep down insulin production (high levels of the hormone also encourage fat to pile on around the belly).
+In addition to filling fiber, some of the best foods that melt belly fat include beans, lentils, oats, quinoa, and brown rice contain magnesium and chromium—two incredible nutrients that combat cortisol (a stress hormone that directs fat to be stored around the waist) and keep down insulin production (high levels of the hormone also encourage fat to pile on around the belly).

 Extra plant protein

 Plant-based protein powders are a low-sugar, high-fiber alternative to popular dairy-based supplements.
-A study by the University of Tampa that compared plant protein to whey found it to be equally as effective at changing body composition and boosting muscle recovery and growth.
+A study by the University of Tampa that compared plant protein to whey found it to be equally effective at changing body composition and boosting muscle recovery and growth.
 But with less sugar and a healthier fat profile, plant-based proteins will also improve your gut health at the same time as they're fueling your muscles.
 Hemp, rice, and pea proteins are all good options; however, you'll want to ensure you're getting a complete protein with a full amino acid profile, which is why a blend that combines all three is superior.

 Lean meat and fish

 Now, you may be tempted to grab one of those expensive protein bars instead of sitting down for a decent meal.
 But the effect isn't the same.
 Not only are you getting a lot of extra sugar and chemicals, but you're not getting the same fat-fighting effects.
-Studies show that your body burns more calories digesting whole foods than it does digesting processed foods.
-In addition, lean meats are key sources of choline, a nutrient that helps turn off the genetic triggers that lead to fatty liver—a new epidemic linked to visceral fat—and methionine and vitamin B12, which unplug genes linked to diabetes and weight gain.
+Studies show that your body burns more calories digesting whole foods than it does processed foods.
+In addition, lean meats are key sources of choline, which we already established is a nutrient that helps turn off the genetic triggers that lead to fatty liver—a new epidemic linked to visceral fat—and methionine and vitamin B12, which unplug genes linked to diabetes and weight gain.

 Leafy greens, green tea, and brightly colored vegetables

-Low-energy-density foods like vegetables are crucial foods to melt belly fat, because they add essential nutrients, filling fiber, and volume to meals, all for relatively few calories.
+Low-energy-density foods like vegetables are crucial for melting belly fat, because they add essential nutrients, filling fiber, and volume to meals, all for relatively few calories.
 Bright colors signal that the vegetables are rich in polyphenols, micronutrients that help to control diet-induced inflammation.
 Green tea carries catechins, some of which can "turn off" the genetic triggers for diabetes and obesity.
 And vegetables, especially the leafy kind, have a low glycemic load—meaning they fill your body up with nutrients without generating a spike in blood sugar.